 Economic Laws Practice was formed in 2001.
 Its arbitration practice was launched four years later, headed by lawyers who had built a reputation in tax disputes work.

 In the early days, the firm reports, clients used to say: “We thought you only did tax litigation.”
 Now they’re likely to say: “Do you know someone who does tax litigation?”

 Originally, the practice didn’t deal with disputes worth more than US$20,000.
 Nowadays, the figure can range from US$10 million to several hundred million dollars.
 Its clients are in sectors as diverse as mining, commodities, engineering and construction, shipping, insurance, infrastructure, and equipment and services.

 It has conducted arbitrations in India, England, Singapore, South Korea, Germany and the US under a variety of international laws and institutional rules.

-The practice is led by senior partner Vikram Nankani in Mumbai.
-It has 15 lawyers spread between the New Delhi and Mumbai offices, though the practice is largely Mumbai-driven.
-In New Delhi, the main partner in the group is Tarun Gulati.
+The practice is led by senior partner Vikram Nankani in Mumbai, where most of the team is based.
 The firm also has offices in Ahmedabad and Pune.

 Who uses it?

 The firm has been instructed by some of India’s large business houses – including Tata (in disputes with Aditya Birla Group and Idea Telecom), Hiranandani (in a complex arbitration under Indian law involving a claim for US$700 million) and Reliance.

 All of Adani Group’s arbitrations are conducted by ELP, whether in the coal and carbon, commodities or oil and gas.